UNINETTSigma2/documentation/jobs/jobtypes.md

 Normal jobs must specify account, walltime limit and number of nodes.
 By default, jobs must use between 4 and 30 nodes, but a project can be allowed to use more nodes if needed.
-It can also specify how many tasks should run per node and how many cpus should be used by each task.
+It can also specify how many tasks should run per node and how many CPUs should be used by each task.

-The [Sample Batch Script](samplescript.md) page has an example of a normal job.

 All normal jobs gets exclusive access to whole nodes (all CPUs and memory).
 If a job tries to use more (resident) memory than is configured on the nodes,